mdn/content-team-projects/contrib-docs/how-to-write/what-we-write/index.md

 - It is implemented and enabled by default in _less than two_ modern major browsers.
 - Its defining specification is likely to change significantly, in backwards-incompatible ways (i.e., it may break existing code that relies on the feature).

-If one or both of these conditions is true, then you should think carefully before you start using that technology in any kind of production project (i.e., not just a demo or experiment).
+If one or both of these conditions is true, then you should think carefully before you start using that technology in any kind of production project (i.e., a project that is not just a demo or experiment).
+On the other hand, as a web developer, you can try out a feature that is marked **experimental** and provide feedback to browser vendors and standards authors. <!--taken from https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#status-information -->

 Conversely, a technology is no longer considered **experimental** if one of the following conditions is true: